dave45678/Lesson15/Laravel/Lesson00.md

 3. Installing XAMPP Server

-  	* Open https://www.apachefriends.org/download.html in your browser
+  	* Open https://www.apachefriends.org/download.html in your browser.
+  	* You will need a minimum of PHP 7, so choose the appropriate installer
   	* Download installer for your machine
   	* Run the installer application (accept the defaults for any questions)